JeremiahPetersen/Piano-Music-Generator-LSTM/README.md

 Acknowledgments
 The code in this repository is inspired by the work and examples provided in the TensorFlow and Keras documentation.

+How the Script Works

+1. The script begins by importing the necessary libraries and dependencies.
+2. It defines functions for converting MIDI files to NoteSequences, preprocessing the NoteSequences, creating and training an LSTM model, generating new piano music, and saving the generated music as a MIDI file.
+3. The convert_midi_to_notesequences function reads MIDI files from a specified folder and converts them into NoteSequences using the pretty_midi library.
+4. The preprocess_notesequences function takes the NoteSequences and preprocesses them by converting them into binary piano rolls and splitting them into input/output sequences.
+5. The create_lstm_model function defines the architecture of the LSTM model using the Sequential API from Keras.
+It includes LSTM layers, dropout layers for preventing overfitting, and a dense output layer with sigmoid activation.
+6. The train_lstm_model function creates and trains the LSTM model using the input and output sequences.
+It compiles the model with binary cross-entropy loss and Adam optimizer, and includes callbacks for early stopping to prevent overfitting.
+7. The generate_music function takes a trained LSTM model, a seed sequence, and generates new piano music by predicting the next notes based on the seed sequence.
+8. The save_midi_file function saves the generated piano music as a MIDI file using the pretty_midi library.
+9. In the main execution steps, the script sets the folder path of the piano MIDI files, converts them to NoteSequences, preprocesses the sequences, and splits them into training and testing sets.
+10. If a trained model file exists, it loads the model; otherwise, it trains a new LSTM model using the training data and saves it.
+11. It randomly selects a seed sequence from the testing set, generates new piano music using the trained model, and saves it as a MIDI file.